bitcoin-dot-org/Bitcoin.org/_includes/guide_payment_processing.md

 information about the order, such as the expected arrival date.

 Charlie's wallet sees the PaymentACK and tells Charlie that the payment has been sent.
-The PaymentACK doesn't mean that Charlie has actually paid Bob---see the Verifying Payment subsection below---but it does mean that he can go do something else while the transaction gets confirmed.
+The PaymentACK doesn't mean that Bob has verified Charlie's payment---see the Verifying Payment subsection below---but it does mean that Charlie can go do something else while the transaction gets confirmed.
 After Bob's server verifies from the block chain that Charlie's transaction has been suitably confirmed, it authorizes shipping Charlie's order.